-The hamlet Masse (400 m above sea level) is reached along an old white cobblestone road that starts from the centre of Siviano.
-At the crossroads to Olzano, another small village located in the upper part of the island, a large boulder of red sandstone and a “saintly” dedicated to the Madonna indicate the place where the witches used to meet for the ritual of the sand.
+The hamlet Masse (400 m above sea level) can be reached walking along an old white cobblestone road that starts from the centre of Siviano.
+At the crossroads to Olzano, another small hamlet located in the upper part of the island, a large boulder of red sandstone and a “saintly” dedicated to the Virgin Lady indicate the place where the witches used to meet for their rituals.
 Beautiful stone houses and the small square with the 15th century church of San Rocco, restored in the 17th century will welcome your visit.

-Peschiera Maraglio, once inhabited almost entirely by fishermen, seems to be made, like some places in the south, to live more outdoors than inside the houses.
+Peschiera Maraglio, once inhabited almost entirely by fishermen, seems to be made, like some places in the south, for an outdoor living.
 The lakefront, where the boats still stand, was covered with nets exposed to the sun.
 The floral houses of geraniums, the narrow alleys connected by arches and stairs that always lead back to the lake, the smell of the fish that is drying, make it a fascinating place.

 An excellent extra-virgin olive oil with DOP certification.
 Another source of local pride are the salami (manually packaged and smoked using the ancient method) and dried fishes.